mendix/widgets-tools/.github/ISSUE_TEMPLATE/support.md

 **Screenshots, gif animation** If applicable, add screenshots to illustrate your problem.
 For bugs which feature objects in motion, record your issue with a free tool like https://www.screentogif.com/.

-**Add sample project** Create a minimalistic test Mendix test project which only contains the issue case.
+**Add sample project** Create a minimalistic Mendix test project which only contains the issue case.
 Please do not post any `private` data in public tickets.

 Thank you